garylirocks/quickrefs/azure-sql.markdown

 - Difference to SQL DB:
   - Support copy-only backup to Azure blob storage
   - To take a user-initiated copy-only backup, you must disable TDE for the specific database

-### High availability

-Has General Purpose and Business Critical service tiers, and high availability options are similar to the options of Azure SQL Databases, see details here https://learn.microsoft.com/en-us/azure/azure-sql/managed-instance/high-availability-sla

 ### Migration options